MelbDjango/lesson-one/slides/CLASS.md

 ---

-# TODO: Diagram of clients and servers

----

 ### Request and Response

 - When a user enters a domain in their browser the browser sends a HTTP Request